-Please sign up for our mailing list to get a free 3 day sample of the program, and we’ll notify you when registration re-opens.
+Registration is now closed, but sign up below for a free 3 day sample of Awaken Training Series, and we’ll notify you when registration opens up.

 Want to know exactly what to do to feel strong, whole, and connected to your body?
 The Awaken Training Series is twelve weeks of done-for-you progressions using Functional Bodybuilding techniques.
 Classic strength and endurance training plus accessory work will challenge you without breaking down your body (or your spirit).
 Learn new movements for yourself and your clients that promote awareness, safety, and respect for your individual path.